 Be sure your tack is in the best possible condition.
 Replace worn straps and buckles.
 Check the stitching on reins and girths or cinches.
 Be sure all rivets are tight and won’t burst open with pressure.

 As You Ride

-Always wear boots when riding with stirrups to help prevent your foot from going through the stirrup in the case of an unplanned dismount.
+Always wear boots when working with horses.
+When riding, be sure your boots have heels to help prevent your foot from going through the stirrup in the case of an unplanned dismount.
 A helmet is also a key accessory to consider, as you have only one head.